akodakkal/SWE_TechnicalGuide/README.md

 ## Overview

 The Hitchhiker's Guide provides a valuable resource for student groups involved in the Structural Wind Engineering (SWE) project, assisting them with the technical aspects of the project.
 The guide is organized in a mostly chronological order, following the project steps.
 It is recommended to begin by reviewing the Installation Guides to ensure all necessary tools for the project are set up.
-Since wind engineering is a multiphysics problem, the computational analysis of a building subjected to wind primarily involves Computational Fluid Dynamics (CFD) and Computational Structural Dynamics (CSD).
+Since wind engineering is a multiphysics problem, the computational analysis of a building subjected to wind load primarily involves Computational Fluid Dynamics (CFD) and Computational Structural Dynamics (CSD).
 As this project work focuses on one-way coupling, we perform CFD follwed by CSD.
 Genrally, a computational simulation consists of three main stages:

 1. Preprocessing
 2. Solving